Phantom-Con-Artist/The-Saga-Documentation/recognition/Recognition Policy.md

 initiative.
 It is not a contribution rank and is not awarded through normal contributor progression.

+**Founder & Lead Maintainer is exclusive.** The holder of this recognition does not also hold Saga Fellow, Founding Contributor, Saga Maintainer, or Saga Contributor — Founder & Lead Maintainer stands on its own and already implies foundational and ongoing contribution at every tier.
+It is not stacked on top of the other four, and the other four are not granted to the Founder & Lead Maintainer in addition to it.

 ---

 ## 2. Saga Fellow